-Where to eat it: One spot that’s famous for its tourtiere is Aux Anciens Canadiens, in (where else?)
-Quebec City.
-This joint is renown for specializing in traditional Quebecois culinary treats, with tourtiere at the top of their list.
+Where to eat it: One spot that’s famous for its tourtiere is Aux Anciens Canadiens, in Quebec City.
+The restaurant is renowned for specializing in traditional Quebecois culinary treats, with tourtiere at the top of their list.

-While it’s not so much a dish as it is a condiment, there’s still something extremely Canadian about ketchup.
-Of course, there are ketchup chips, a winning snack here but completely unheard of stateside.
+While it’s not so much a dish as it is a condiment, there’s still something inherently Canadian about ketchup.
+Of course, there are ketchup chips: a winning snack here but completely unheard of stateside.
 The same goes with slathering ketchup on Kraft Dinner (another favourite dish in Canada), and grilled cheese dipped in ketchup.
-The latter is such a popular pairing that it was chosen as a winning flavour by Lay’s after they asked customers to come up with new combination.
+The latter is such a popular pairing that it was chosen as a winning flavour by Lay’s after they asked customers to come up with a new potato chip flavour combination.

-Where to eat it: At just about any grocery store.
+Where to eat it: At your very own dinner table.